 This analysis identified any gaps in the care offered at each facility.
 This information will help hospitals seek a suitable certification.

 The ISDH has begun certification surveys as facilities apply according to their desired level of care.
 The ISDH expects it may take through 2021 to certify all delivering facilities.
 After initial certification, facilities will be placed on a 3-year certification cycle.

-For a list of all 86 hospitals in Indiana that provide obstetric and/or neonatal services, please click HERE.
-For a list of all hospitals that have received perinatal level of care certification, please click HERE.
-For a list of Indiana birth centers, please click HERE.
+For a list of all 86 birthing hospitals in Indiana that provide obstetric and/or neonatal services with their perinatal level of care certification, please click HERE.
+For a list of Indiana Birth Centers, please click HERE.
 For a list of birth centers that are accredited by the Commission for the Accreditation of Birth Centers, please click HERE.